-In this blog, we will be looking at where to stay in Amsterdam for the first time, for family, nightlife, couples, and on a budget, as well as the safest areas to stay in Amsterdam.
+In this blog, we will be looking at where to stay in Amsterdam for first-timers, for family, nightlife, couples, on a budget.
+I’ll also give you the list of the best areas to stay in Amsterdam for first-timer visitors (include video and map), best hotels in Amsterdam for all budgets, and safest places to stay in Amsterdam.

 Known as much for its winding canals and cobbled streets as for its lax laws around sex work and drugs, the Netherlands, and Amsterdam in particular has a broad appeal.
 Whether you are looking for historic sights or booming nightlife, Amsterdam is the place to go.

 Amsterdam is a lot more than marijuana brownies and prostitutes.
 From windmills to weed, Amsterdam is a city of varied attractions.
 Depending on what it is you are looking for from your trip to Amsterdam, there are certain areas that will interest you, or that you will want to avoid completely.

 Amsterdam is a safe city for tourist.
 Some areas are a little edgier than others but most neighborhoods are safe.
 But as in any big city, you should always take be aware of pickpocketing, bike theft, and avoid walking alone at night in poorly lit areas.